-1. You buy milk and the expiration date is after your due date
+1. You buy milk and the expiration date is after your due date.

-I remember this happening with my daughter and it’s about the start happening with this pregnancy.
+I remember this happening with my daughter and it’s about to start happening with this pregnancy.
 It’s the weirdest thing knowing you’ll probably bring home a new baby sooner than you’ll bring home a new gallon of milk!

-2. Your fear of the pain of birth has been outweighed by your desire to be un-pregnant
+2. Your fear of the pain of birth has been outweighed by your desire to be un-pregnant.

-3. Nothing fits
+3. Nothing fits.

 Like… seriously nothing at all.
-Last week I ripped a hole in my only pair of maternity jeans so now I’m relegated to leggings and the two dresses that sort of still fit me.
+Last week I ripped a hole in my only pair of maternity jeans, so now I’m relegated to leggings and the two dresses that sort of still fit me.
 Most of my dresses have become shirts and all of my shirts have become unwearable.